ShaharSadof22/Book-Master/README.md

-Book Master is an application based Vue.js
+Book Master is an application for bookstore owners and based Vue.js